josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 Since we have a map showing all the airports and their total delays, it would be quite interesting to plot connections between airports on a map.
 Additionally, we could add an interactive color legend or multi-select menu to the stacked bar chart and enable brushing for both the bar charts on the final dashboard.

+One example of brushing that could be done in the future is on selecting a bunch of airlines showing the average delay and delay reason and the corresponding charts showing which airline had the highest delay and what percentage of that was delayed by less than 15 mins and what percentage was delayed by more than 15 mins as well as the share of the total delay for those airlines or airports.

 Some more ideas related to airline dataset can be found at: https://square.github.io/crossfilter/